-In its updated guidance on the wider opening of schools in September, the Government’s primary focus is to ensure that all children are back in school in the autumn with education settings working at full capacity.
-The reopening of schools in the autumn and the guidance issued by the Department for Education (DfE) poses a number of challenges for schools.
-We set out potential questions that might arise and how the guidance might assist.
+The Government’s continued aim is to ensure that all pupils in all year groups are in school full-time throughout the autumn term.
+The guidance issued by the Department for Education (DfE) raises questions and issues for schools to grapple with and we have set out potential issues that might arise and how the guidance might assist.

-Overall, our principal advice is to read the guidance and then communicate with your parents, staff and pupils about the steps you propose to take (although formal consultation is not required); enter into dialogue with the local authority regarding issues beyond your control, e.g. public transport requirements; and finally, but most importantly, plan as far as you can for as many scenarios as you can.
+Overall, our principal advice is to read the guidance and continue to communicate with your parents, staff and pupils about the steps you are taking (although formal consultation is not required); enter into dialogue with the local authority regarding issues beyond your control, e.g. public transport requirements; and finally, but most importantly, plan as far as you can for as many scenarios as you can.

 - Do we have to bring back all children?

 Being in school is considered vital for children’s education and well-being, so the emphasis remains on all pupils returning to school on the basis that the risk to children of becoming ill from Covid-19 is considered as very low.
 It is acknowledged that schools are not entirely risk-free, but provided schools assess how to balance minimising Covid-19 risks, by maximising control measures, hygiene protocols etc. it is viewed as being manageable for all pupils to remain in school.
 Schools are warned to plan for local lockdown restrictions and how to ensure continuity of education.

 Requiring those who are ill to stay at home; incorporating a robust hand and respiratory hygiene protocol; having enhanced cleaning and ventilation arrangements (which may include cleaning during the school day); engaging with NHS Test and Trace; and taking steps to minimise potential for contamination (for example maximising distancing in school insofar as possible).

 - Do I need to risk assess?